Gumichan01/argparse/README.md

 1. fixed number arguments
 2. variable number arguments

 Fixed number arguments are simply specified with an integer which is `0` or greater.
 If that exact number of inputs trailing the argument is not found, the parser will fail with a `std::invalid_argument` exception.
+If the number is `0`, the argument is treated as a flag, and the input is stored as a boolean.
 If the number is `1`, the input is stored as a string.
 If the number is greater than `1`, the input is stored as a vector of strings.

 Variable number arguments allow for an undetermined number of inputs trailing an argument.
 The parser will attempt to consume as many arguments as possible until the next valid argument is encountered.
 There are two types of variable argument specifiers, and they use the same syntax as regular expressions: